-The following tools and resources have been useful to DOE programs and partners as they build and maintain their residential energy efficiency programs.
+The following tools and resources have been useful to Department of Energy (DOE) programs and partners as they build and maintain their residential energy-efficiency programs.

 - Better Buildings Network View

 - Voluntary Member Initiative Toolkits

 Residential Energy Dispatch newsletter

 The Residential Energy Dispatch Newsletter has been published since September 2018 as the information source from the Department of Energy’s Residential Building Integration programs, focused on trends and opportunities for residential energy-efficiency upgrades programs.
 To subscribe to the Residential Energy Dispatch, please email firstname.lastname@example.org.